The Role of Random Number Generators in HSMs & Key Management

 Where centralized key life-cycle management comes in

-Large organizations rely heavily on cryptography and require its availability and throughput at various places in a decentralized environment.
-Take the example of an international bank; key generation might be required in New York, London and Hong Kong for various applications related to transaction authorization, document signing or payment cards.
+Large organizations rely heavily on cryptography solutions and require its availability and throughput at various places in a decentralized environment.
+Take the example of an international bank: key generation might be required in New York, London, and Hong Kong for various applications related to transaction authorization, document signing, or payment cards.
 How can the dilemma of business efficiency be solved without compromising security?New Call-to-action

-In the following we describe how keys can be created and managed in a centralized way, with applications / key targets at different locations, but where keys are never available unencrypted outside of an HSM.
-The described solution will ensure auditability and logging at one central place to allow for banking-grade compliance, such as PCI-DSS.
+In the following, we describe how keys can be created and managed in a centralized way, with applications and key targets at different locations, but where keys are never available unencrypted outside of an HSM.
+The described solution will ensure auditability and logging at one central location to allow for banking-grade compliance, such as PCI-DSS.

-The figure below shows a distributed architecture with centralized key management.
+The figure below shows a distributed architecture with centralized encryption key management solutions.
 Inside the HSM, which is attached to the central key management server(s), the RNG is responsible for generating a variety of keys, including those in charge of administering the security cluster.
-The application key that is required by one of the cryptographic applications or key targets will be administered by the KMS.
+The KMS will manage the application key that is necessary for one of the key targets or cryptographic applications.
 Another example of keys are the key encryption keys (KEKs) that are needed for administrative tasks such as key distribution.
 The KEKs are shared with key targets and used for encrypting application keys when they are pushed from the key management system to the key target.

 RNGs-Random-Numbers-HSM-key-management

 To provide a high level of security and secure key usage, there should be additional HSMs attached to the key targets.
-In a distributed scenario, the RNGs within the key management system’s HSM will remotely generate the various application keys and the KMS server will securely distribute the keys that are needed throughout the business.
-The life-cycle of the keys are thereby managed from the central KMS and the keys that are used by the applications are protected by the HSM connected to the key target.
+In a distributed scenario, the RNGs within the key management system’s HSM will remotely generate the various application keys, and the key management system server will securely distribute the keys that are needed throughout the business.
+The lifecycle of the keys is thereby managed from the central key management system, and the keys that are used by the applications are protected by the HSM connected to the key target.

 Instead of attempting to keep track of key life-cycles by manual methods, the computerized key management system provides the framework that is needed to automatically manage numerous keys at various locations throughout their life-cycles.